publiccodenet/about/activities/communication/communication-remote-first.md

 This is definitely down to individual preferences, but video calls may be more taxing on the eyes and require more points to pay attention to.

-Some people on the team found that when having 1-on-1 check-in calls or chats, doing it over a phone call while walking around outside worked just as well (or better) and was less taxing/tiring.
+Some people on the team found that when having 1-on-1 check-in calls or chats, doing it over a phone call while walking around outside worked just as well (or better) and was less tiring.

 ## 'Closing the loop' on open-ended requests